EdwinRodger/MyMangaDataBase/README.md

 # MyMangaDataBase

 One database to keep a track of all your mangas.

+MyMangaDataBase (or MMDB for short) is

+- Free
+- Private
+- Open source and
-MyMangaDataBase (or MMDB for short) is a free and open source program to track all your mangas.
-MMDB backend is made using Python and Flask with HTML, CSS and Jinja used as front-end.
+- Self Hosted application to track all your mangas.

+MMDB backend is made using Python(Flask) with HTML, CSS(Bootstrap) and Jinja used as front-end.

 ## Features